malariagen/fits/documentation/processes.md

 This document describes the processes and data sources underlying FITS.

 ## General process
 The FITS command line tool (_see below_) is adding new data to the FITS database daily.
-It is never overweiting existing information.
-This will preserve established data, but may lead to multiple entries where only one should exist.
-These conflicts will have to be resolved manually, but many can be detected automatically.
+It is never overwriting existing information.
+This will preserve established data, but may lead to multiple entries where only one should exist (e.g. duplicate or changed entries in the source data).
+These conflicts will have to be resolved manually (e.g. by editing the database directly, or removing wrong/outdated information), but many can be detected automatically (e.g. by detcting multiple values where there should only be one, such as file size or read count); such detection can be run periodically, and be reported via email or a website.

 Manual imports and updates have taken place directly in the database.
 Manual changes will continue to resolve conflicts between different data sources, and establish a "truth set".

+Manually altered data can be annotated as to the date/reason of the edit.

 ## FITS command line tool
 All automated data import into FITS currently flows through the FITS command line tool ((source)[https://github.com/wtsi-team112/fits/tree/master/src]), especially the `update_sanger` sub-command.
 For implementation details, please see the relevant code.